 Even if we can’t explain any of the health benefits or any “real” reasons to get better at it, we still go through periods when we try to work the problem.

 Just like any other long term, an ingrained habit it can be extremely tough to make any headway.
 We try for a little while and then give up because we feel like it’s not working or we just forget.

 This article should give you some tips on how to make it stick this time.

-There’s even one of those big Latin medical sounding terms to describe that awareness – proprioception – basically the understanding of our own body and the position of each of its parts relative to each other and to our environment.
+There are even one of those big Latin medical-sounding terms to describe that awareness – proprioception – basically the understanding of our own body and the position of each of its parts relative to each other and to our environment.
 The problem is that our lifestyles have stifled our awareness.
 The things around us have numbed our ability to even perceive where certain parts of our body are at any given time.

 Don’t give up on yourself though.
 Celebrate each time that you realize that you’re standing or sitting incorrectly, catch yourself and fix it.

 It’s been seen again and again that one of the best ways to build a new habit is to tie to existing habitual behavior.

 Until you are able to turn the tides and make your new posture more normal than your previous one use this tactic: